conan-io/docs/reference/runners/docker.rst

 ..  note::

-    - Only profiles located within the Conan profiles folder should be used.
     - The ``shared`` cache option may cause permission issues depending on the user inside and outside the container.
 It is recommended to use the ``copy`` cache for greater stability, despite a slight increase in setup time.
     - The runner profile section does not impact the package ID.